thevoltagesource/cryptorc/README.md

      Adafruit's CharLCD Library https://github.com/adafruit/Adafruit_Python_CharLCD
      Chris Hager's RPIO (v2 beta) Library https://github.com/metachris/RPIO

-Hopefully you picked on on the fact you need to download and install these libraries for this to work.
+Hopefully you picked up on the fact you need to download and install these libraries for this to work.